RoBorregos/Entrenamiento-SWE/.github/ISSUE_TEMPLATE/solution-request.md

 Please be sure to not delete any current solution, or if the file has to be created follow this-type-of-naming.

 Finally, create a new branch for the problem(s) you'll submit, and make sure to fulfill all the PR's requirements.

+## If your approach has already been submitted, then simply comment it on the issue and I'll close it.